Opinion: Satanic Display Shows Power Of The Bible

 There's a Satanic display in the Illinois State Capitol in Springfield this holiday season, near a Nativity scene and a menorah.
 It shows an arm, encircled by a serpent, winding up to a hand holding an apple, and below is an inscription: "KNOWLEDGE IS THE GREATEST GIFT."

-A spokesperson for The Satanic Temple of Chicago, which sponsors the display, says their art piece called "Snaketivity" is inspired by the biblical Garden of Eden, where a serpent sent by Satan tempts Eve with an apple from a Tree of Knowledge.
+A spokesperson for The Satanic Temple of Chicago, which sponsors the display, says the art piece called "Snaketivity" is inspired by the biblical Garden of Eden, where a serpent sent by Satan tempts Eve with an apple from a Tree of Knowledge.
 Eve bites the apple and shares it with Adam.

 "We see Satan as the hero in this story," says the temple spokesperson, "because he gave Eve the gift of knowledge."